About the Artist

 They have many creative pursuits, ranging from enamel pins and miniature acrylic paintings, to punny pride merchandise, to angsty, sentimental poetry.
 Their work is inspired by nature, mythology, bright colors, and raw emotion.
 Uninspired by the monotony of marketable New England fine art, Jren combines fine art and craft, 2D and 3D to create mixed-media works that literally leap off the page.

-Since graduating from Wheaton College in 2019, Jren’s work has been shown in four art exhibitions across New England (see below).
+Since graduating from Wheaton College in 2019, Jren’s work has been shown in art exhibitions across New England (see below).

 Jren’s edgy phase never ended, and they remain a fan of psychological thrillers, blackwork tattoos, dark clothing, and industrial metal.
 Outside of the studio, you can find Jren taking care of their pet snake, Erebos, budgeting for concert tickets, trying not to water their 40 varieties of succulents, or showing off their extensive collection of enamel pins.